evekb/evedev-kb/common/esi/docs/Api/MarketApi.md

 require_once(__DIR__ . '/vendor/autoload.php');

 $api_instance = new Swagger\Client\Api\MarketApi();
 $order_type = "all"; // string | Filter buy/sell orders, return all orders by default.
-If you query without type_id, we always return both buy and sell orders.
+If you query without type_id, we always return both buy and sell orders
 $region_id = 56; // int | Return orders in this region
 $datasource = "tranquility"; // string | The server name you would like data from
 $if_none_match = "if_none_match_example"; // string | ETag from a previous request.
 A 304 will be returned if this matches the current ETag